Prathiksha-Hegde/Formants_estimation/README.md

 Plot 1: Plot for Formant 1 vs Formant 2 of the voiced part of the audio signal<br />
 Plot 2: Plot for formant trajectory<br />

-Here, the threshold to extract voiced part of the signal is selected by selecting the signal only above a certain amplitude.
+Here, the threshold to extract voiced part of the signal is chosen by selecting the signal only above a certain amplitude.